US STOCKS-Wall St surges on upbeat earnings, hopes of end to govt. shutdown

 By Shreyashi Sanyal

-Jan 25 (Reuters) - U.S. stocks surged on Friday, as upbeat earnings reports helped investors put aside growth worries and hopes of a resolution to the lengthy U.S. government shutdown added to optimism.
+Jan 25 (Reuters) - U.S. stocks surged on Friday, as upbeat earnings reports helped investors put aside growth worries, with hopes of a resolution to the lengthy U.S. government shutdown fueling optimism.

 With fourth-quarter earnings largely exceeding Wall Street expectations, the S&P 500 index was set to end a bumpy week, marked by concerns about slowing global growth and the government shutdown, on a high note.

-Tech stocks led the gains, with Apple Inc jumping 2.7 percent.
-Microsoft Corp and Alphabet Inc rose more than 1 percent.
+Intel also capped further gains in the Philadelphia Semiconductor Index which climbed 1.35 percent, after a near 6 percent surge on Thursday.

+“Earnings are a mixed bag.
+But everyone had thought that this was so much more severe than it is.
+They are starting to realize that it’s a slowdown, not a train going off the rails,” said Arian Vojdani, investment strategist at MV Financial in Bethesda, Maryland.

-Investors are bracing for an event-packed week ahead, which includes the Federal Reserve’s policy meeting, U.S. jobs data, another round of trade talks and reports from Apple and Amazon.com Inc and other bellwether companies.
+Investors are bracing for an event-packed week ahead, which includes the Federal Reserve’s first policy meeting this year, U.S. jobs data, another round of trade talks and reports from Apple Inc and Amazon.com Inc.

 The Fed has forecast two more interest rate hikes in 2019, but Chairman Jerome Powell has stressed the central bank can be patient in approving any further hikes as officials gauge whether the U.S. economy will slow this year.

-Dragging on the healthcare sector was AbbVie Inc, which fell 6 percent after its quarterly profit missed estimates.
+Among a few weak spots were shares of AbbVie Inc which fell 6.30 percent after its quarterly profit missed estimates.

-Medical equipment maker Resmed Inc plunged 17.8 percent, the most in the S&P, after reporting quarterly revenue below analysts’ estimates.

 Of the 112 companies in the S&P 500 companies that have reported quarterly results so far, 72.3 percent have surpassed profit expectations, according to Refinitiv data.